harsha217/mbta-board/README.md

 ### `yarn start-api`

 Runs the flask app, python backend will be able to respond to REST calls.
+You neeed to run both `yarn start` and `yarn start-api` to ensure that both frontend and backend work off each other.

 ### `yarn test`